-In 2010 a group of people gathered at Earthfire Institute Wildlife Sanctuary and Retreat Center for a unique event.
+In 2010, at the request of the animals, a group of people gathered at Earthfire Institute Wildlife Sanctuary and Retreat Center for a unique event.
 Entitled A Wild on the Wild Side: Answering the Call of the Wild, it was where I first met resident cougar Windwalker as well as other Animal Ambassadors.

 During that event all of the animals took us on a powerful journey of personal transformation, and I learned that Windwalker was a Master Teacher.

 In the year following Windwalker and I connected from time to time.
 As the date for the 2011 A Walk on the Wild Side approached it was clear that Windwalker’s health was failing.
 With an effort of will, support from loved ones and from Spirit, Windwalker was there to greet us.
 Throughout the event he offered insight, guidance, and healing.
 All who attended were forever changed.

 On November 5, 2011, one month after our event, Windwalker crossed into Spirit leaving us a legacy of inspiration.
 Jean Simpson writes movingly of their time together in The Last Few Hours with Our Friend.

 But Windwalker was not gone — he had only shed his body.
 He contacted me from Spirit two days after his passing, and made it clear that he would be continuing his mission from the spirit world, and that I was to listen.